Some history of the Coppersmiths' Arms

-The could be an argument for me moving my apostrophe as the pub took its name from a coppersmith rather than being a reference to a group of coppersmiths, though there is a case for either as the publican who once occupied the property was also the employer of a large number of men in his business as both a brazier and coppersmith.
-It was James Pemberton who operated a factory here in Rea Street at Nos.97 and 98, the former being the address of the Coppersmiths' Arms in later years.
+The could be an argument for me moving my apostrophe as the pub took its name from a coppersmith rather than being a reference to a group of coppersmiths, though there is a case for either as an early publican who once occupied the property was also the employer of a large number of men in his business as both a brazier and coppersmith.
+However, it was James Pemberton who operated a factory here in Rea Street at Nos.97 and 98, the former being the address of the Coppersmiths' Arms in later years.

 Born in Birmingham in 1801, James Pemberton was a man who did well for himself and his family.
 He and his Shropshire-born wife, Sarah, initially lived in Rea Street but, as the business prospered and the wealth rolled in, the couple moved out to a residence on leafy Moseley Road from where James Pemberton commuted into work.